Kennert007/Doom-Unity-Ports-AutoSplitter/README.md

 # Doom-Unity-Ports-AutoSplitter

-Autosplitter for unity ports of Doom 1 and Doom 2 (Doom 2 isn't fully tested but it should work fine)
+Autosplitter for unity ports of Doom 1 and Doom 2 (also works with add-ons)

 # Setting up the autosplitter in Livesplit